 Jobs, awards, and scholarship opportunities.
 When your child is applying for jobs, scholarships, or special opportunities, they may need information from your homeschool records, so they can complete forms or create a resume.

 College admission.
 In some places, a teen who wants to dual enroll in community college classes during their high school years will need to submit paperwork showing they are legal homeschoolers.
 In some states, showing you are a legal homeschooler may make community college classes free or less expensive.
-Homeschool grads also need their high school transcripts to apply to four-year colleges and universities, even if they attended community college first.
+Grads who are going from homeschool to college also need their high school transcripts to apply to four-year colleges and universities, even if they attended community college first.

 Future proofing.
 At some point, our children will be living independently and making adult decisions.
-Every homeschooled graduate deserves a high school transcript—possibly the most important document in our homeschool records—to help them navigate through their life's decisions.
+Every homeschooled graduate deserves permanent access to permanent records to help them navigate through their life's decisions.

 Although the idea of creating a transcript may seem intimidating, it's actually a simple process.
 We have answers to all of your homeschool transcript questions (and give you a free transcript spreadsheet template).